By Stephanie Akin, Bridget Bowman and Simone Pathé

 What we’re reading

-For next week, let us know if you’d like to learn more about the Colorado Senate race or the Ohio’s 1st District race.
-Email us at firstname.lastname@example.org.
+Next week, let us know if you’d like to learn more about the Texas Senate race or Illinois’ 3rd District by emailing us at email@example.com.

 Get breaking news alerts and more from Roll Call on your iPhone.